herminioaureo/FrequencyManagementAPI/README.md

 - Java 17
 - Spring Data
 - FlyAway Migrations
+- Lombok
+- Log4J

 Attention: There is a known bug in returning the time when using Insomnia rest client.
-I'll try to fix it as soon as I have time for this :P.
+I'll try to fix it as soon as I have time for this :P